google/ringdroid/README.txt

  *
  ***************************************************************************

-A sound editor and ringtone creator for Android handsets.
+A sound editor and ringtone creator for the Android operating system.

 Questions, comments, feedback?
 Email ringdroid@google.com